Amid68/Fake-News-Detection/data_analysis/EDA_ISOT/EDA_ISOT.md

     print(true_news['text'].iloc[i][:200])
 ```

+    Number of true news articles containing '(Reuters)': 21247
+    Percentage: 99.21%

+    Sample of true news beginning:

+    Article 1 beginning:
+    WASHINGTON (Reuters) - The head of a conservative Republican faction in the U.S. Congress, who voted this month for a huge expansion of the national debt to pay for tax cuts, called himself a “fiscal

+    Article 2 beginning:
+    WASHINGTON (Reuters) - Transgender people will be allowed for the first time to enlist in the U.S. military starting on Monday as ordered by federal courts, the Pentagon said on Friday, after Presiden

+    Article 3 beginning:
+    WASHINGTON (Reuters) - The special counsel investigation of links between Russia and President Trump’s 2016 election campaign should continue without interference in 2018, despite calls from some Trum

 Let's also check if fake news ever contains this pattern:

 ```python
 # Check if fake news articles contain "(Reuters)"